 ABOUT

 Thomas Wolf was born, raised, and educated in the Midwest.
 After graduation from Knox College in Galesburg, Illinois, and a two-year stint as a VISTA volunteer on Long Island, he earned an MFA from the Iowa Writers’ Workshop.
-He is the co-author of Midnight Assassin: A Murder in America’s Heartland.
+He is a two-time winner of the Doris Betts Fiction Prize.